-In this video, modeler Martin Tarnrot will demonstrate how to create ivy for a scene.
+In this video, modeler Martin Tärnrot will demonstrate how to create ivy for a scene.
 Martin creates the look of ivy climbing up a brick wall using twine.
 For this ivy, he uses kitchen twine, commonly used to tie up a roast before putting it in the oven.
-Holding it up to the wall to check, he cuts the twine to the length of the wall, three times for three pieces of twine.
+Holding it up to the wall to check, he cuts the twine to the length of the wall—three times for three pieces of twine.
 Then he unwraps the twine, trying to keep in mind what ivy might look like as he partially unravels it.
 Holding it up against the wall, he can visualize how it will look.
-To affix it onto the wall, Martin uses a glue for static grass, because this type of glue dries matte and transparent.
+To affix it onto the wall, Martin uses a glue for static grass because this type of glue dries matte and transparent.
 He applies a thin layer of glue onto the wall using a brush and gently presses the twine into the glue, making sure not to press too hard so that the ivy maintains some thickness.

 The next piece of twine Martin fully unwinds.
 This piece will be the carrier for the foliage, which will be stuck on using spray glue.
-A small amount is sprayed to the twine andMartin adds a Noch product that looks like green foliage.
-Applying more glue to the ivy already afixed, he adds the leaves he just made.
+A small amount is sprayed to the twine and Martin adds a Noch product that looks like green foliage.
+Applying more glue to the ivy already affixed, he adds the leaves he just made.